 Our family law attorney will have to quote you an initial retainer based on your particular situation.
 If you call today we can give you a free phone consultation for the divorce attorney to quote you a retainer over the phone.
 If you cannot afford to pay a retainer, there may be some situations where other options are available.
 For instance, if your former spouse is not paying child support you can contact your local DHR office and they can sometimes help.

 Filing a Rule Nisi or Contempt Petition in Alabama

 Once you file the petition, the court eventually schedules a hearing.
 The defending party (your ex) has to testify under oath to the court why they are not following the terms of the agreement or otherwise prove that they are in compliance.
 If the court finds that they are not abiding by the terms of the divorce decree, the Judge can order them come into compliance within a certain period of time.
 If the party refuses to comply, the judge can have them put in jail or fine them substantial amounts until they follow the judge’s orders.

-If you need to file a Contempt Petition in Montgomery, Birmingham, Anniston, Huntsville, Decatur, Prattville, Montgomery, Alabaster, Talladega, Jasper, Gadsden, or anywhere else in Central or Northern Alabama and you have a former spouse that is not abiding by the rules set out in your divorce decree, you have options.
+If you need to file a Contempt Petition in Montgomery, Birmingham, Anniston, Huntsville, Decatur, Prattville, Alabaster, Talladega, Jasper, Gadsden, or anywhere else in Central or Northern Alabama and you have a former spouse that is not abiding by the rules set out in your divorce decree, you have options.
 The most common way to address this, if discussing it with them will not work, is filing a Petition for Rule Nisi with the court.